Professional Development and Continuing Education

 Course Overview:

-This course focuses on understanding and addressing cultural biases and stereotypes in social work practice.
-Participants will explore how personal and systemic biases impact their work and learn strategies to recognize and mitigate them.
-The course covers key concepts of cultural competence and provides techniques for creating inclusive, culturally sensitive practices.
-Through real-world case studies, interactive group discussions, and role-playing exercises, participants will build self-awareness, develop empathy, and practice bias reduction strategies to enhance their social work practice.
+This course focused on understanding and addressing cultural biases and stereotypes in social work practice.
+Participants explored how personal and systemic biases impact their work and learn strategies to recognize and mitigate them.
+The course covered key concepts of cultural competence and provided techniques for creating inclusive, culturally sensitive practices.

 Objectives: